Def: patchwork; n

 Profiles of artists, writers, creative businesses, projects and organisations and glimpses into their lives, work, motivations and creative processes.
 I’m also interested in green living and finding new uses for old things, so sustainability and thriftiness are a running theme – taking the creative approach to living well, if you will.

 My name’s Heather McGarrigle; I’m a qualified journalist and self-employed copywriter – I trade as Quill Inc NI.

 I live and work in Lisburn, Northern Ireland.
 That’s me there with the multi-coloured face.
 There’s a story behind the picture – read it here.

 I have, for a long time, been fascinated by the world of the handmade.
 Childhood face-painting and friendship bracelets led to knitting with my grandmother and on to customising clothes in my teens.
 More recently, I’ve been teaching myself to use a sewing machine and exploring a wide range of other crafting interests.
 When I first decided I wanted to blog, I thought I might start a crafting or sewing blog.
 But crafting’s not my only passion.

 Our country is bursting at the seams with creativity and soul-nourishment: festivals dedicated to music, film, art, photography and literature; shows, fairs and bazaars; pop-up shops, restaurants and exhibitions.

-The creativity swirling round Northern Ireland, the crackling excitement of cultural regeneration, and my crafting curiosities and cravings have all led me to pick up The Patchwork Quill.
+The creativity swirling round Northern Ireland, the crackling excitement of cultural regeneration against the odds, the importance of protecting as well as celebrating the arts, plus my crafting curiosities and cravings have all led me to pick up The Patchwork Quill.